haxiomic/gltoolbox/NOTES.md

 #Dev Notes

 ## Misc Unresolved
-	- Observable Vectors?
-		-> Vectors should be classes to make them extendable.
 	- Rename GLTools to GPUInterface, try to be non-gl specific in naming?
-	- Detect changes to properties of a property efficiently?
 	- .gpuObjects to store gpu references seperatly from other properties?
 	- Need to distinguish between buffers and objects
 	- Chainability should be present everywhere